Ireland’s National Open Research Forum

 NORF is funded by the Department of Further and Higher Education, Research and Innovation and Science (DFHERIS) through the Higher Education Authority (HEA).
 It is managed by the Digital Repository of Ireland (DRI), which is headquartered under the legal entity of the Royal Irish Academy (RIA).

-National Action Plan for Open Research
+National Open Research Festival

 Open Research Fund projects